demrich/ts-rpn-calculator/README.md

 The RPN calculator logs the following error messages when an error occurs:

 -   `"Invalid operator: ${token}"`: when an invalid operator is encountered in the input expression
--   `"Result is NaN"`: when a returned result is a non-number
 -   `"Cannot divide by 0"`: when expression is trying to divide by 0
 -   `"Invalid inputs"`: when too many operators are presented